 - Front Boundary Setback to Garage All homes to have a front boundary setback of a minimum 4.9m to the garage.
-This ensures any car on the driveway on your property is clear of the verge and footpath. - Front Boundary Setback to Front Building Line / dwelling wall is 3.5m. - Front Setback to any Front Verandah/Patio Homes on a collector street are to be set back 4.0m, with homes on local streets to be set back 3.0m. - Rear Setback A minimum 0.9m rear setback to all dwelling walls, with 1.5m rear setback to the first level of the home. - Side Setbacks A minimum 0.9m side setback is required for a non-built-to-boundary, with 1.5m side setback to the first level of the home. - Eaves should not encroach 450mm to side boundaries, other than for where walls have been constructed as a built-to-boundary wall.
+This ensures any car on the driveway on your property is clear of the verge and footpath. - Front Boundary Setback to Front Building Line / dwelling wall is 3.5m. - Front Setback to any Front Verandah/Patio - Homes on local streets to be set back 3.0m, with homes on a collector street to be set back 4.0m. - Rear Setback A minimum 0.9m rear setback to all ground level dwelling walls, with 1.5m rear setback to the first level of the home. - Side Setbacks A minimum 0.9m side setback is required for a non-built-to-boundary, with 1.5m side setback to the first level of the home.